openSUSE-Rust/obs-service-cargo/README.md

 > [!NOTE]
 > If desired, you may use this knowledge for weird projects that have weird build configurations.

+# About lockfiles

+OBS Cargo Vendor does a boring way to check for lockfiles:

+1. If a manifest is not a workspace manifest, it's likely the lockfile is in the directory of where the manifest is
+2. If a manifest is part or a member of a workspace manifest, then it's likely that the lockfile is on the path of where the workspace manifest is.

+So we just eagerly take all manifest paths from the parameters, and just check if there are any lockfiles there.
+And then we slap their full paths to be part of the vendored tarball.
+So a path that looks like `rust/pv/Cargo.lock` may also be reflected in the vendored tarball.
+Thus, if extracted, it will go to the desired path `rust/pv/Cargo.lock` from the root folder of the project.

 # Parameters